ATAGS (howitzer)

-The Advanced Towed Artillery Gun System (ATAGS) is a towed 155 mm, 52-calibre howitzer that is being developed for the Indian Army by Armament Research and Development Establishment (ARDE), Tata Advanced Systems (TASL) and Kalyani Strategic Systems (KSSL).

-Bharat Forge and Tata Advanced Systems are the development and manufacturing partners for the project.
+The Advanced Towed Artillery Gun System (ATAGS) is a towed 155 mm, 52-calibre howitzer that is being developed for the Indian Army by Armament Research and Development Establishment (ARDE), Tata Advanced Systems (TASL) and Kalyani Strategic Systems (KSSL), a subsidiary of Bharat Forge.
+The latter two are the development and manufacturing partners for the programme.
+ATAGS is named Amogh in Indian Army service, or Tork/Tir in Armenian Ground Forces service.